joshua-p-williams/management-dashboard/WIP.md

 ----------------

+We will be working on the Scrum Summary feature, which provides a tabbed interface for summarizing Scrum ceremonies.
+This feature will allow users to capture and view work notes related to their Scrum activities, as well as pulling in details from the Eisenhower Matrix tasks.
+The UI consists of a date picker, a work capture input field, and three tabs for "Yesterday", "Today", and "Blockers".
+Each tab displays relevant entries and allow users to add or edit notes.

 Refer to the [Scrum Summary Database Definition](feature-scrum-summary-database.md) for the data model and relationships that will inform the UI design.
 Also refer to the [Scrum Summary Feature Definition](feature-scrum-summary.md) for the feature requirements and user stories.
 There is a "UI/UX Design Considerations (To Be Determined)" section in the feature definition that outlines open questions for UI/UX design.
 Use this as a starting point to propose a design that addresses these questions and provides a cohesive user experience.

 ---